New York Botanical Garden: LuEsther T. Mertz Library

-Founded in 1899 and named after supporter LuEsther Mertz, the LuEsther T. Mertz Library is located in the northern section of NYBG.
-A 2002 New York Times article mentioned that the library had 775,000 items and 6.5 million plant specimens in its collection.
-However, a book published in 2014 by the NYBG mentioned that the library had "550,000 physical volumes and 1,800 journal titles".
+Founded in 1899 and named after supporter LuEsther Mertz, the LuEsther T. Mertz Library is located in the northern section of the NYBG.
+A 2002 New York Times article mentioned that the library had 775,000 items and 6.5 million plant specimens in its collection, while a book published in 2014 by the NYBG mentioned that the library had "550,000 physical volumes and 1,800 journal titles".
 As of 2016 the Mertz Library still contained one of the world's largest collections of botany-related texts.
-Stephen Sinon, who leads the NYBG's special collections, research and archives, called its collection "the largest of its kind in the world under one roof".

-The library is housed in what was formerly known as the NYBG's Museum Building or Administration Building.
-Construction started in 1897 and it was completed in 1900.
+The library is housed in what was formerly known as the NYBG's Museum Building or Administration Building, which started construction in 1897 and was completed in 1900.
 The structure was designed by Robert W. Gibson in the Renaissance Revival style.

 Enid A. Haupt Conservatory

 The Enid A. Haupt Conservatory, named after Enid A. Haupt, is a greenhouse near the western end of the NYBG.
 The conservatory was designed by the major greenhouse company of the late 1890s, Lord and Burnham Co.
 The design was modeled after the Palm House at the Royal Botanic Garden and Joseph Paxton's Crystal Palace in Italian Renaissance style.
 Groundbreaking took place on January 3, 1899, and the conservatory was completed in 1902 at a cost of $177,000.
 The building was constructed by John R. Sheehan under contract for the New York City Department of Parks and Recreation.
 Since the original construction, major renovations took place in 1935, 1950, 1978, and 1993.

 The conservatory houses numerous tropical plants and flowers, cacti and other desert plants, and rainforest vegetation.
 In summer months, the two pools adjacent to the conservatory display many varieties of lotuses and water lilies.